Remember to lift the blue lid of your recycling cart after you’ve done any gardening around your home.

 Everything from large nursery flowerpots for shrubs and trees to small planting trays for annual bedding plants, perennials, vegetables and herbs can all be recycled.

 Simply rinse or wipe out the dirt and put the plastics in your recycling cart.

 These plastic pots and trays can also be taken to your nearest recycling depot.

-Regional waste reduction facilitator Rae Stewart said: “All household plastics 1 through 7 are accepted in the curbside recycling program, and these plastics from your plants are no different.
+Waste Reduction Facilitator Rae Stewart reminds us: “All household plastics #1 through #7 are accepted in the curbside recycling program, and these plastics from your plants are no different.

 “Just ensure your garden pots or trays are cleaned of all dirt before you recycle them.